PLSysSec/rlbox_lucet_sandbox/README.md

 make
 ```

-- Assuming the above command produced the wasm module `libFoo`, compile this to an ELF shared libaray using the modified lucetc compiler as shown below.
+- Assuming the above command produced the wasm module `libFoo`, compile this to an ELF shared library using the modified lucetc compiler as shown below.

 ```bash
 build/_deps/lucet/target/release/lucetc                   \